-- Cheaper, cleaner electricity; create new energy programs; create local jobs; keep energy dollars local.
+Advantages: cheaper and cleaner electricity; create new energy programs; create local jobs; keep energy dollars local.

-- Introduces competition, choice and greater local control
+Introduces competition, choice, and greater local control.

-- Incumbent utility still owns and operates the “poles and wires” (electricity delivery).
+Incumbent utility still owns and operates the “poles and wires” (electricity delivery).

-- Individuals can opt out and buy their electricity from the utility if they wish.
+Individuals can opt out and buy their electricity from the utility if they wish.

 I promise not to bombard you, but if you want to hear what I'm up to periodically, please sign up.